 Mackenzie Horras is a Los Angeles-based actor, writer and comedian.
 She was born and raised in Fairfield, Iowa – a tiny farming town known as the "world's largest training center" of Transcendental Meditation.

-Mackenzie began acting and singing at the age of seven.
+Mackenzie began acting at age seven.
 She began studying improvisational comedy at age 15.
-Mackenzie studied film and acting at Northwestern University, where she graduated with honors.
-She was accepted into Northwestern's prestigious private voice program and she studied improv at ImprovOlympic Chicago.
+Mackenzie studied film and acting at Northwestern University (where she graduated with honors) and improv at I.O.
+Chicago.

 Mackenzie is a graduate of the Upright Citizens Brigade Theatre and The Second City Conservatory.
 She has studied acting at The Beverly Hills Playhouse and under Lesly Kahn.
 Mackenzie has performed stand-up at The Comedy Store, UCB and The Hollywood Improv, among other stages.
 Mackenzie's Second City career has included a run of several shows, including Prom, The Martini Shot and The Mormon Family Variety Hour.
 Mackenzie currently writes and performs comedy with her sketch team Butter, which hosts a monthly comedy show at ACME Comedy Theatre in Los Angeles.